Last updated on July 22nd, 2023 at 02:47 pm

 The paisa culture is deeply rooted in this department and it is a tourist destination that offers activities and landscapes in cultural, historical and natural terms.
 Medellín, the capital of the department, offers a promising and unforgettable tourist stay.
 This innovative city is one of the most populous cities in Colombia, and best known for its tragic history of violence.

-This is another wonderful city in Antioquia which is also known as the most colorful city in Colombia.
+This is another wonderful village in Antioquia which is also known as the most colorful town in Colombia.
 Guatapé is not only known for its fantastic architecture, but also for the El Peñol rock, which can be climbed in 650 steps.
 It can be exhausting, but it’s worth it.
 At the summit, you will be rewarded with a magnificent view of the Guatapé reservoir and its surroundings.

-This spectacular city, thanks to its natural wealth, offers a wide variety of activities such as hiking, mountain climbing, bird watching and much more.
+This spectacular town, thanks to its natural wealth, offers a wide variety of activities such as hiking, mountain climbing, bird watching and much more.
 Támesis has a good atmosphere with happy residents and ecological trails that allow you to immerse yourself in Colombian biodiversity.

 Boyaca is considered the number 1 destination for religious tourism and offers not only several historical cathedrals, but also a variety of nature and cultural wealth.
 The capital Tunja has an architecture steeped in history and offers a diverse tourist infrastructure.
 For more information, check out my guide to Boyaca here.